 Varus knee treatments

-Valgus unloaders may affect mechanics and change load distribution during gait, however the effect may be so small as to be clinically irrelevant.
-This minimal mechanical effect does not appear to be associated with long term improvement in pain and functional activity outcomes, although bracing may offer beneficial support in short-term rehab.
+Valgus braces may affect mechanics and change load distribution during gait, however the effect may be so small as to be clinically irrelevant.
+This minimal mechanical effect does not appear to be associated with long-term improvement in pain and functional activity outcomes, although bracing may offer beneficial support in short-term rehab.